Chart Color Schemes

 Herne Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes in local infrastructure.
-Two projects have been identified by AreaSearch as potentially impacting this particular area.
-Notable among these are Northern and Western Geelong Growth Areas, Barwon Health North, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), and Marshall Street Social Housing Renewal.
-The following list details those expected to be most relevant:.
+Two projects have been identified by AreaSearch as potentially impacting the area: Northern and Western Geelong Growth Areas, and Barwon Health North.
+Other notable projects include Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), and Marshall Street Social Housing Renewal.

 Professional plan users can use the search below to filter and access additional projects.